 Lady Grey tea is named after Mary Elizabeth Grey, the wife of Charles Grey.
-This tea contains oil of bergamot, lemon peel and orange peel, as well as cornflower or lavender, which are both blue in color.
+Unlike Earl Grey tea, it's a modern creation by the Twinings tea company.
+The beverage contains oil of bergamot, lemon peel, and orange peel, as well as cornflower or lavender, which are both blue in color.
 The flowers are sometimes omitted from the tea.
-There are other non-traditional varieties of Earl Grey tea available in stores today.
+Other non-traditional varieties of Earl Grey tea are also available in stores today.
 Sometimes oil of bergamot is added to green tea instead of black tea.
-Jasmine may be added to a tea containing oil of bergamot as an additional flavor.
+Jasmine may be added as well as the oil in order to provide additional flavor.

-The bergamot orange plant grows as a small to medium sized tree and produces its fruit in winter.
-The leaves are oval with pointed tips.
-The aromatic fruits are the size of edible oranges and have the yellow color of a lemon when they're ripe.
-They also have a pale yellow flesh.
-Most are slightly pear-shaped due to a small "neck".
+The bergamot orange plant grows as a small to medium sized tree.
+Its leaves are oval with pointed tips.
+The aromatic fruits are produced in winter.
+They are the size of edible oranges and have the yellow or yellow-green color of a lemon when they're ripe.
+They also have a pale yellow or yellow-green flesh.
+Some are slightly pear-shaped due to a small "neck".

 The plant is thought to have developed as a hybrid between a sour orange and another citrus fruit, probably a lemon or a lime.
 The first description of bergamots comes from the early eighteenth century.
-There are two versions of the bergamot's scientific name.
-Some researchers like to use the name Citrus bergamia, while others call the plant Citrus aurantium (the same scientific name as bitter orange) and put the plant in the subspecies bergamia.
-Bergamot oranges are used to produce oil of bergamot and a marmalade, but they're not eaten as fruit or used to make fruit juice - they're far too sour and bitter.
+There are two versions of the plant's scientific name.
+Some researchers use the name Citrus bergamia, while others call the plant Citrus aurantium (the same scientific name as sour or bitter orange) and classify the plant in the subspecies bergamia.
+Bergamot oranges are used to produce an oil and a marmalade, but they're not eaten as fruit or used to make fruit juice.
+They're far too sour for this purpose.

-Calabria is the most popular area for bergamot oil production, since the bergamot trees there consistently produce fruits containing a high-quality oil.
+Calabria is the most popular area for oil of bergamot production, since trees there consistently produce fruits containing a high-quality oil.
 Calabria is the region that forms the "toe" of Italy.
 Bergamot trees grow mainly near the coastline.

-There isn't much—or sometimes any—scientifically acceptable evidence to support the above claims.
-The oil may be helpful for certain skin diseases, but even if it does cure a skin problem there's always the danger that it will create a more serious problem than it solves.
+At the moment, there isn't much—or sometimes any—scientifically acceptable evidence to support the above claims.
+Even if the oil does help a condition, there's a danger that it will create a more serious problem than it solves.

 Bergamot Oil and Medications

-Perhaps in the future we will discover some wonderful—and safe—medical uses for oil of bergamot, the bergamot fruit and perhaps even Earl Grey tea.
+The chemicals in bergamots are interesting.
+Perhaps in the future we will discover some wonderful—and safe—medical uses for oil of bergamot, the bergamot fruit, and perhaps even Earl Grey tea.
 Until then, we can at least enjoy the lovely taste and aroma of the tea.

-Polyphenols from Bergamot from the International Journal of Cardiology
+- Information about the effect of polyphenols from bergamot on LDL cholesterol from the International Journal of Cardiology (Abstract)

 © 2012 Linda Crampton